almasen/n-digit-token/README.md

 I was looking for a simple module that generates an n-digit token that could be used for 2FA among others and was surprised that I couldn't find one that uses a cryptographically secure number generator ([CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator))

 If your application needs cryptographically strong pseudo random values, this uses `crypto.randomBytes()` which provides [cryptographically strong](https://nodejs.org/api/crypto.html#crypto_crypto_randombytes_size_callback) pseudo-random data.

+## Algorithmic properties

+### Performance

+The `n-digit-token` algorithm executes with `O(1)` time complexity, in other words in constant time when `length <= 100`.
+This makes `n-digit-token` suitable for cryptographic use cases.

+Normally, you would never need to generate tokens that are above a few digits, such as 6 or 8, so this threshold is already an overkill.

+The expected execution time of generating a token where `length <= 1000` is still within `1 ms` on a modern CPU.

+### Memory usage

+By default the algorithm ensures modulo precision whilst also balancing performance and memory usage.

+In order to achieve `O(1)` running time for lengths `1-100` the algorithm will attempt to reserve memory linearly scaling with the desired token length.

+For token sizes between `1-32` the maximum used memory will not exceed `128 bytes`.
+For very large tokens, such as a `100` digits, the max memory by default is `1 kibibyte`.

 ## Detailed usage